720 Park Avenue

-720 Park Avenue is a historic residential building in Lenox Hill on the Upper East Side of Manhattan in New York City, U.S. A cooperative, the building has 34 apartments, a gymnasium and storage spaces.
+720 Park Avenue is a historic residential building in Lenox Hill on the Upper East Side of Manhattan in New York City, New York, U.S. A cooperative, the building has 34 apartments, a gymnasium and storage spaces.
 It is secured by a full-time doorman.

 History

 The 17-story building was completed in 1928.
 It was designed by Cross & Cross and Rosario Candela in the Neoclassical architectural style.
 It is 62.18 meters tall.

 In the 1930s, Jesse I. Straus, the co-owner of Macy's who served as the United States Ambassador to France from 1933 to 1936, lived in a duplex in this building.

-Billionaire Robert Ziff owns an apartment at 720 Park Avenue.

 In 2008, diplomat Carl Spielvogel, who served as the United States Ambassador to the Slovak Republic from 2000 to 2001, sold his apartment in the building to businessman Peter S. Kraus, the chairman and chief executive officer of AllianceBernstein, for US$37 million.
 In 2013, an apartment was listed for US$25 million.